Deathstars: Night Electric Night (2007–2012)

 Following the release of Night Electric Night, the band toured Europe in support of the album throughout 2009 and 2010, in addition to four shows in South America in May 2010.
 In early 2011, Skinny Kangur and Cat Casino toured with the American glam metal band Vain.

+The band has also released two compilation albums; Decade of Debauchery and The Greatest Hits on Earth, the latter containing two new tracks, "Metal", which was accompanied by a music video, and "Death Is Wasted On The Dead".

 On 25 August 2011, it was announced that Deathstars would support Rammstein on the first European leg of their Made in Germany 1995–2011 tour.
 In October 2011, Deathstars announced Oscar Leander ("Vice) as their new drummer following the departure of Bone W. Machine.
 The band returned to support Rammstein for their second European leg in early 2012.

 The Perfect Cult and lineup change (2013–2016)

 In April 2013, Deathstars announced on their official website that the recording of their next album would begin in July, and that guitarist Cat Casino had left the band, citing a wish to "focus on other things."
 The band stated that they would not look for a replacement for the guitarist and that they remain close friends.
 Deathstars fourth studio album was recorded in several studios around Sweden.
 The album was mixed and mastered by frequent Rammstein-collaborators Stefan Glaumann and Svante Forsbäck respectively.
 In June 2014, the album The Perfect Cult was released through Nuclear Blast.